MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 ### Troubleshoot solution installation

-If you have trouble installing and configuring the solution as described above, try the following instead for step 1 above:
+If you have trouble installing and configuring the solution as described above, try the following instead:

 1. In the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), select **Admin centers**, and then select **Dynamics 365**.